 Automated testing and quality monitoring can be applied to any stage of the process.

-Platform APIs allow you to integrate with Jenkins or other tools and services within your existing DevOps toolset.
+Platform APIs allow you to integrate with Jenkins, Gitlab CI or other tools and services within your existing DevOps toolset.

-Based on Cloud Foundry as well as deployable on Docker Containers, Mendix gives you the widest array of cloud deployment options available of any high-productivity aPaaS on the market.
+Based on Cloud Foundry as well as deployable on Docker containers orchestrated by Kubernetes, Mendix gives you the widest array of cloud deployment options available of any Low-Code platform on the market.

 You can deploy on Mendix Cloud, our public cloud service hosted on AWS across multiple regions and availability zones.
 Mendix Cloud provides on-demand vertical and horizontal scalability and out-of-the-box high availability (HA).
-Or you may choose to host your solutions on nearly any public or virtual private cloud (VPC), including AWS, Microsoft Azure, IBM Bluemix, Pivotal, GE Predix—or in your own data center.
+Or you may choose to host your solutions on nearly any public or virtual private cloud (VPC), including AWS, Microsoft Azure, IBM Cloud, Pivotal and SAP—or in your own data center.

 An optional Application Performance Monitor is available to instrument apps more deeply, for example timing the execution of business logic, to provide a comprehensive, real-time, multi-dimensional view of application performance metrics.